gnebbia/vim_notes/README.md

 * `!!`: gives me an input line for a shell command
 * `J`: join lines
 * `i<c-m>`: split lines
+* `~`: swap case of current character under cursor
+* `gu`: changes to lowercase the current word with guw and a line with guu
+* `gU`: changes to uppercase the current word with gUw and a line with gUU

 ## Motions